SSMprepwork/DSA-PREP/README.md

 Greedy algorithms are efficient and easy to implement, but they are not always optimal.
 Their performance depends heavily on the nature of the problem and the properties like **optimal substructure** and **greedy choice property**.
 Understanding the time and space complexity helps evaluate when and where a greedy approach is suitable.

-Feel free to explore more greedy algorithms and experiment with their implementations to deepen your understanding!

----

-This format should give you a structured and detailed GitHub post explaining greedy algorithms and their complexities.
-Let me know if you need any more adjustments!